airbnb/chronon/docs/source/ODMScenarios.md

      from two periods before and after logging.
 You should ensure that column selection aligns between the two periods.
    - One of the main considerations behind this pattern is to ensure a perfect matching between left and log table.
      If you use your own driver table, there is a chance that some rows are not covered by bootstrap.
-In those cases, AFP will run a regular backfill for those unfilled rows, which may not be what you want.
+In those cases, Chronon will run a regular backfill for those unfilled rows, which may not be what you want.
 3. Define row_ids & register them as a contextual feature
    - **row_ids** defines the primary keys for each training example.
 It is also the join keys that will be used during log-based bootstrap.
 For online models this is often based on the event_id of your inference request.